 Oz Pearlman has surprised and delighted audiences with jaw-dropping mind tricks and sleight of hand for over two decades, and his current run on America's Got Talent has sparked national interest in his gifts.
 Oz will be a featured speaker/entertainer at two Influence Group events this fall: RetailSpaces Napa and the Senior Living Innovation Forum.

-I recently caught up with Oz to learn how he keeps his cool on live television and to understand the hustle and perseverance it took for him to make it this far.
+I recently caught up with Oz to learn how he keeps his cool on live television and to understand the hustle and perseverance it took to get him this far.

 This is probably the biggest moment in your career to date.
 What do you think is the trait that got you here today?